-Year ended December Year ended Decembe
+Year ended December 31,

-31, 2022 31, 2021
+2023 2022

-Operating costs \$ 374 \$ 597
+Operating costs \$ 139 \$ 374

-Selling expenses 7 6,420
+Selling expenses - 7

-Administrative expenses 7,429 84
+Administrative expenses 5,962 7,429

-Research and development expenses 8,772 9,032
+Research and development expenses 3,545 8,772

-\$ 16,582 \$ 16,133
+\$ 9,646 \$ 16,582

-- A. Patent is comprised of the related patents and professional technologies of developing minimally invasive medical devices. - B. (i) With the aim of better management of intellectual property, the Company centralized resources on research and development of related projects to speed up commercialization and afterward asset sale in November 2015.
-Medeon Biosurgical, Inc. (the "MBS" Company, and the liquidation was completed on June 30, 2016), a second-tier subsidiary of the Company, transfers the technology of Click Clean and Abclose the Company, etc. Based on a tripartite agreement with the MBS Company, Shendder, Inc. (the "Shendder" Company) and Medeon International, Inc. (the "MBI" Company).
+- A. Patent is comprised of the related patents and professional technologies of developing minimally invasive medical devices. - B. (a) With the aim of better management of intellectual property, the Company centralized resources on research and development of related projects to speed up commercialization and afterward asset sale in November 2015.
+Medeon Biosurgical, Inc. (the "MBS" Company, and the liquidation was completed on June 30, 2016), a second-tier subsidiary of the Company, transfers the technology of ClickCleanTM and AbcloseTM, etc. Based on a tripartite agreement with the MBS Company, Shendder, Inc. (the "Shendder" Company) and Medeon International, Inc. (the "MBI" Company).
 The patent rights, which are owned by the MBS Company, was transferred to the shareholders, Shendder Company and MBI Company who owned approximately 42.99% and 57.01% of the shareholdings respectively, based on the equity ratio.
-The transfer prices are USD168,293 and USD223,178 respectively.
+The transfer prices are USD168,293 and USD223,178, respectively.
 Meanwhile, Shendder Company and MBI Company transferred the patent rights to the Company based on the cost of acquisition.
 The Company shall pay immediately following the date of the sale of patent rights.

-- (ii)The asset purchase agreement between Shendder Company and the Company states that if the licensing price of research and development results exceeds the transfer price, the Company should allocate 42.99 % of the profit to Shendder Company.
-For the year ended December 31, 2022, there was no payment to be allocated to Shendder Company and MBI Company. - C. The proprietary technology arose from the business combination of Medeologix, Inc. by the Group. - D. The customer relationship arose from the business combination of Second Source Medical LLC by the Group. - E. Goodwill arose from business combination of Medeologix, Inc. and Second Source Medical LLC.
-Refer to Note 6(26) for details. - F. (a) Goodwill is allocated as follows to the Group's cash-generating units:
+- (b).
+The asset purchase agreement between Shendder Company and the Company states that if the licensing price of research and development results exceeds the transfer price, the Company should allocate 42.99 % of the profit to Shendder Company.
+For the year ended December 31, 2023, there was no payment to be allocated to Shendder Company and MBI Company. - C. The proprietary technology arose from the business combination of Medeologix, Inc. by the Group. - D. The customer relationship arose from the business combination of Second Source Medical LLC by the Group. - E. Goodwill arose from business combination of Medeologix, Inc. and Second Source Medical LLC. - F. (a) Goodwill is allocated as follows to the Group's cash-generating units:

-Decem ber 31, 2022 Decen nber 31, 2021
+Decem nber 31, 2023 December 31, 2022

-Medeologix, Inc. \$ 23,508 \$ 39,226
+Medeologix, Inc. \$ 23,508 \$ 23,508

-Second Source Medical LLC 83,229 -
+Second Source Medical LLC 83,229 83,229

-\$ 106,737 \$ 39,226
+\$ 106,737 \$ 106,737

-- (b) The recoverable amount of all cash-generating units was determined based on value-in-use calculations.
-These calculations use future cash flow projections for Medeologix, Inc. and Second Source Medical LLC. - (c) The recoverable amount calculated using the value-in use exceeded their carrying amount, so goodwill was not impaired.
-The key consideration used for value-in-use are growth and discount rate. - Management determined the budget according to previous performance and its expectations of market development.
-The weighted average growth rates used are consistent with the forecasts included in industry reports and the discount rates used reflect the specific risk relating to the relevant operating segments.
+- (b) The recoverable amount of all cash-generating units was determined based on valuein-use calculations.
+These calculations use future cash flow projections for Medeologix, Inc. and Second Source Medical LLC. - (c) The recoverable amount calculated using the value-in-use exceeded their carrying amount, so the goodwill was not impaired.
+The recoverable amount of goodwill is evaluated based on value-in-use.
+The estimation of value-in-use is based on the Group's forecast of future cash flow before tax, estimated growth rate of 2%, and discount rate, which lies between 16.42% to 22.67%.